-A dining-room steward in First Class, Burke was assigned to Isidor and Ida Blun Strauss, the elderly founder of Macy’s Department Store in New York and his wife, who chose to die together when the supreme test came.
+A dining-room steward in First Class, Burke was assigned to Isidor and Ida Blun Strauss, the elderly owner of Macy’s Department Store in New York and his wife, who chose to die together when the supreme test came.
 In his testimony to the American inquiry, Burke told Senator William Alden Smith how he was in his bunk, awake, in a dormitory of dining room stewards, when the ship struck:

 "When I first felt the impact I did not know exactly what to make of it.
 I thought probably she had dropped her propeller, or something.
 I did not get up right away.
 I waited for probably a quarter of an hour.
 About a quarter of an hour or 20 minutes later the order came to get out lifebelts and get up on deck and take our overcoats.

 "Mention was made of the fact that it was very cold.
 I immediately got up with everybody else.
 Everybody was taking a lifebelt.
 I did not at that time bother about a lifebelt.
 I put on my coat and dressed in the ordinary way.
 As we were going out one of the last men said, “There is a lifebelt near my bunk, if you want one.”
 I went back and got this lifebelt, and carried it out and took it up on deck.
 I went to the boat deck on the starboard side.

 "I went to my station from there and found my boat (No. 1) had gone.
 I thought the